mbdata/classified_car_ads/notebooks/load_data.md

-# Loading Classified Ads for Cars Data
+# Loading Classified Ads for Cars Data to Hadoop

-This is the link fo the dataset.
-Download it locally:
+This is the link for the dataset.
+To download it locally:

 https://www.kaggle.com/mirosval/personal-cars-classifieds/

-Logib ti the Hortonworks VM and create folder for the project:
+Log in to the Hortonworks VM and create a folder for the project:

 ```bash
 ssh maria_dev@127.0.0.1 -p 2222